CNA Explains: What the new voluntary CPF life-cycle investment scheme means for you

 “With time on their side, they are better positioned to ride through market cycles and benefit from compounding,” she said.

-CPF said there will be no age limit for joining the scheme, although members with a longer runway are more likely to benefit.
+The CPF Board said there will be no age limit for joining the scheme, although members with a longer runway are more likely to benefit.

 Members with a shorter investment runway, including older members, can continue to benefit from risk-free CPF interest rates of up to 6 per cent on CPF balances, it said.